evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

 ## Considerations

-This repo currently does not have enhanced security, other than the password for the requests.
-A good password practice is important
+- Enhancements could be done on the user validation side (e.g. with JWT tokens).
+- Ensure the password used to allow the requests is not easily guessable

 ## Credits
 This repository is built upon the following: